IstiN/dmtools/src/main/resources/ftl/prompts/vision_combine_details_from_text_and_image.md

 1. Carefully analyze the image and compare it with the {text}.
 2. Identify all significant elements, features, or details that are present in the image but are not mentioned in the {text}.
 3. Provide a detailed description of these missing elements and explain why they are important for a comprehensive understanding of the image.
+4. Ignore any sensitive information, such as account IDs or personal data

 Rules for Schema Analysis: